 Precautions should continue to be taken to ensure clear physical spacing of at least 1 metre through physical means and demarcation of safe physical distances (at least 1m apart) using visual indicators, where possible.

 2 If unwell

-While waiting for your COVID-19 swab test results you must not come to campus and must inform your school/department contact person or the Director that you had undergone a swab test.
-You will also need to make a declaration in the
+While waiting for your COVID-19 swab test results, you must not come to campus and must inform your school/department contact person or the Director that you had undergone a swab test.
+You will also need to make a declaration

 Once you receive the results, you must inform your school/department contact person or the Director of the result within 24 hours of receiving the results.

 If you are unwell, please visit only one clinic for check-ups.
 If there are practical constraints in not doing so, do inform the clinic of all doctors visited over the past 14 days.
 If your household member is feeling unwell